 While the exact causes of stretch marks are unknown, a few theories explain why we get them.
 In one study, researchers were hoping genetic variants could explain why some of us get stretch marks, while others don’t.

-Even though there are a few theories explaining why we might get stretch marks, the exact cause of these skin aberrations is not well understood.
-Researchers from the Eriksson lab were hoping genetic variants could explain why some of us get stretch marks while others don’t.
-Tung and colleagues analyzed DNA sequencing data from over 33,000 individuals.
-They found that the rs7787362 version of the ELN gene had the most significant association with stretch marks.
-It is thought that this form of the ELN gene affects the composition of the dermis, thereby increasing the risk of stretch marks.
+They analyzed DNA sequencing data from over 33,000 people and found a variant of the ELN gene (rs7787362) had the most significant association with stretch marks.
+This form of the ELN gene is thought to affect the composition of the dermis, thereby increasing the risk of stretch marks.

 Circumstances in life that bless us with stretch marks, like pregnancy or adolescent growth spurts, are noteworthy, even momentous.
 But, it’s only natural to be envious of the woman with absolutely no skin imperfections, even after having twins.
 You can uncover your likelihood of developing stretch marks with the DNA Skin Health Test .